AlexanderSalter/MMM-Instagram2020/README.md

 # MMM-Instagram2020
-This a module for the [MagicMirror2](https://github.com/MichMich/MagicMirror/tree/develop) for displaying your Instagram Photos and comments.
+This a module for the [MagicMirror2](https://github.com/MichMich/MagicMirror/tree/develop) for displaying your Instagram photos and comments on your Magic Mirror.
 It makes use of the new Facebook Instagram Graph API.

 # License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details